El Rushball, the all-knowing, all-caring, all-sensing, all-feeling, all-concerned.

 Yeah, I know.

-And of course it wouldn't be sixteen trillion dollars worth of platinum in it would be like, you know, a dollar's worth of platinum or whatever.
+It would be like, you know, a dollar's worth of platinum or whatever.

 The reason I don't think it's legal is the part that you mentioned first.

-And this would in effect if this was a coin put into circulation, which they say they wouldn't do, it would be bypassing that law.
+And this would, in effect, if this was a coin put into circulation, which they say they wouldn't do, it would be bypassing that law.

 It's basically what they're issuing now, and only Congress can issue the IOUs, the bonds.